esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/DeviceInstalling.png" alt="alt text" style="max-width:200px;"/>

-After this step, your provisioning will be finished and you’ll see your device set up according to your provisioning template.
-In this example we’ve provisioned in multi application mode with 3 Enterprise apps installed from the Esper Cloud and managed Google Play enabled.
+After this step, your device provisioning will be finished and you’ll see your device set up according to your provisioning template.
+In this example, we’ve provisioned in multi-application mode with three Enterprise apps installed from the Esper Cloud and managed Google Play enabled.

 <img src="./assets/NewConsole/DeviceScreen.png" alt="alt text" style="max-width:200px;"/>

 ## Provisioning Templates

 Provisioning Templates give you a straightforward way to enroll and provision multiple devices.
-You create templates for devices in which you specify the compliance policy, apps, device settings, device group—even the wallpapers—you want to be provisioned on your devices.
+These allow you to create templates for devices in which you specify the compliance policy, applications, device settings, device group, and even the wallpapers you want to be added to your devices.

-The Provisioning Templates are shown as tiles with the most-recently created at the top.
-You can easily find templates by name using the **Search Templates** feature:
+Provisioning Templates are shown as tiles with the most-recently created at the top.
+You can find templates by name using the **Search Templates** feature:

 ![Template View](./assets/NewConsole/TemplateView.png)

-You can easily open up the QR code to use during AfW or 6 Tap QR Code provisioning by clicking on **View QR Code**.
+You can access the QR Code for a specific template during Android for Work or 6 Tap QR Code provisioning by clicking on **View QR Code**.

-Be careful sharing the QR code as in some cases Wi-Fi access point credentials are included, and anyone with it can enroll a supported Android device into your fleet.
-For those cases where distributing a QR code outside of your organization would be required, instead consider using AfW IMEI/Serial Number provisioning with a passcode.
+**Note: Be careful sharing the QR code as in some cases Wi-Fi access point credentials are included, and anyone with it can enroll a supported Android device into your fleet.** In cases where distributing a QR code outside of your organization is required, consider using Android for Work IMEI/Serial Number provisioning with a passcode.

 ### Actions on Template Tiles

-Clicking on the ellipses (...) at the top right of one of the template tiles opens a pop-up menu that enables you to do the following to that template:
+Clicking on the ellipses (...) at the top right of one of the template tiles opens a pop-up menu that enables you to take the following actions on that template:
    - Preview
    - Edit
    - Duplicate